turbulent/substance/README.md

 ## License

-All work found under this repository is licensed under the [LICENSE](Apache License 2.0).
+All work found under this repository is licensed under the [Apache License 2.0](LICENSE).